 For ease of comparison, the main advantages and disadvantages in a nutshell:

-If hospitality management is the avenue for you, consider completing your studies at EHL, ranked 2020’s number one by QS world university rankings and CEO World Magazine alike.
+If hospitality management is the avenue for you, consider completing your studies at EHL, ranked 2023’s number one by QS World University rankings.
 This particular degree course allows you to choose between an academic or a professional pathway and provides the best of both worlds: an international outlook and a strong sense of Swiss hospitality heritage.